object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 development: the tests are written to the problem specification, and you then write code implementing the specification which you test using the tests.

-Test-driven development is not only a good way of knowing when you have coded correctly.
+Test-driven development is not just a good way of knowing when you have coded correctly.
 The process of creating the tests is also a very good way of establishing whether you understand the problem, and that specification is well-posed.